HuyZzz1/ride-hailing-admin-dashboard/README.md

 ### Test Setup

-This project uses Jest, React Testing Library, and Supertest for unit and integration testing.
+This project uses Jest, React Testing Library, for unit and integration testing.

 To run tests, use:
 yarn test

-# or

-npm test
 🔹 Test Coverage

 - Unit Tests